-I'm also interested in improving clinical teaching, colour vision testing and clinical imaging.
+I'm also have interests in clinical teaching, colour vision testing and clinical imaging.

 Electrophysiology is the study of the tiny electrical signals produced by the cells that make up our bodies which can be recorded using sensitive electrodes.
 The electroretinogram (ERG) is one such electrophysiology technique recorded from the eye, the ERG waveform (see figure 1) represents the combined electrical responses of cells within the retina when exposed to light.
 Changes to the shape of the waveform can tell us how the retina is being affected by disease.

 One of the biggest advances in retinal imaging in recent years has been optical coherence tomography which produces high resolution 3D images of the back of the eye (see figure 3).
 This technology has revolutionised the detection, diagnosis and monitoring of retinal disease, not just AMD.
 Much of this work has involved using a prototype long wavelength OCT device.
 The longer wavelength imaging laser enables the layer of blood vessels directly beneath the retina called the Choroid to be seen, which is not possible on most commercially available OCT devices (see figure 4).
 Furthermore, as the long wavelength imaging laser is beyond the visible spectrum it provides the opportunity to images the retina under dark adapted conditions.